-

 Coronavirus Tidbits #32 4/11/20

 Quick links News Diagnostics Drugs Devices Epidemiology/Infection control Tips Politics Feel good du jour Comic relief Perspective/Poem Bits of beauty Announcements: First, there is now a Resources Page here for the most commonly asked questions I'm getting.
 Tidbits will likely be a bit shorter and a little less frequent for the next little bit.
-Read more
+I have been immersed in it and I need to spend a little more time on self-care, which for me means seeing the spring flowers emerge and digging in the dirt.
+Pesach is always a bit rough anyway, so I will turn to…

 -